quiltdata/quilt/docs/Walkthrough/Installing a Package.md

 ## Searching for packages

-As explained in ["Building a Package"](Building%20a%20Package.md), packages are managed using *registries*.
+As explained in ["Uploading a Package"](Uploading%20a%20Package.md), packages are managed using *registries*.
 There is a one local registry on your machine, and potentially many remote registries elsewhere "in the world".
 Use `list_packages` to see the packages available on a registry:

 ```bash
 $ python